Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Antibiotics: If LS3 is complicated by a bacterial infection, antibiotics may be necessary to clear the infection and prevent it from spreading.

 It’s important to follow your healthcare provider’s recommendations when taking medications for LS3.
-Be sure to discuss any concerns or side effects with them to ensure that you are receiving the most effective treatment for your condition.
+Be sure to discuss any concerns or side effects with them to ensure that you are receiving the most effective for your condition.

 Lifestyle Changes